Dhei-vid/Dhei-vid/README.md

 Recently graduated with a degree in Sofware Engineering.
 Advancing my Frontend Web Development career with Reactjs.
 I am eager to provide web solutions to client.
 I am a fast learner, a team player, and a problem solver with good communication and excellent researching ability.

 *   🌍  I'm based in Abuja, Nigeria.
-*   ✉️  You can contact me at [djetuk@gmail.com](mailto:djetuk@gmail.com)
+*   ✉️  You can contact me via [djetuk@gmail.com](mailto:djetuk@gmail.com)
-*   🚀  I'm currently working on a React-built [Gold-Clothing E-Commerce Site](https://gold-clothing-merch.netlify.app/)
+*   🚀  I'm currently working on a React project [Gold-Clothing E-Commerce Site](https://gold-clothing-merch.netlify.app/)
-*   🧠  I'm currently taking a course on React on Udemy and also learning TypeScript.
+*   🧠  I'm currently taking a React course on Udemy and also learning TypeScript.
-*   🤝  I'm open to collaborating on Interesting Web Applications and internship positions for Frontend Development.
+*   🤝  I'm open to collaborating on Interesting Web Applications and open to internship positions or entry level positions for Frontend Development.
-*   ⚡  The dream is to be a FullStack MERN developer.
+*   ⚡  Working towards becoming a FullStack MERN developer.

 ### Skills